priscilla-takyi/ghana-shipping-port-analytics/README.md

 Conclusion

-The Ghana Shipping & Port Analytics project demonstrates an end-to-end approach to transforming shipping data into actionable business intelligence.
+The Ghana Shipping & Port Analytics project demonstrates an end-to-end approach to transforming shipping data into business intelligence.

 SQL provides the foundation for organizing the raw shipping data into structured relational tables, while Power BI provides an interactive environment for analyzing port traffic, imports, exports, and cargo activity.

+The three-page Power BI report moves from an overall Port Overview to dedicated Export and Import analyses, allowing different aspects of Ghana's maritime activity to be examined from both operational and trade perspectives.

-By combining database design, data transformation, and visualization, the project demonstrates how different analytics tools can work together to support maritime and logistics analysis.
+By combining database design, data transformation, and visualization, the project demonstrates how SQL and Power BI can work together to support maritime and logistics analysis.

 Author